 - My article on 9 ways to get ready for #SFFpit.

 I do this to give back to the author community, so no thanks are necessary.
 Still, I wouldn’t mind if you decided to check out my book The Rogue Retrieval which was published by Harper Voyager in March 2016.
-If a Vegas magician infiltrating a medieval world sounds like it’s up your alley, you can add it on Goodreads.
+If a Vegas magician infiltrating a medieval world sounds like it’s up your alley, you can buy it almost anywhere.

 Unfortunately, I can’t promise much to the authors, agents, and editors who participate in #SFFpit.
 I can tell you that it’ll be fun, and that participating might help authors improve their craft and query.
 Nevertheless, Twitter pitching contests are not a secret entrance to literary representation.
 In my guest post on #PitMad numbers for Brenda Drake, I estimated that the odds of success (having your pitch favorited by an agent or editor) were around 6%.